-AARP® Dental is a members-only plan operated by Delta Dental.
-Delta Dental Insurance is the country's largest dental insurance provider, covering 80,000 enrollees nationwide.
-The company has been around since 1954 and now has a robust network of dentists at 156,000+ dentists.
-They've earned an A (Excellent) rating from AM Best, and the Better Business Bureau has several regional Delta Dental pages with different ratings.
+AARP® Dental is a members-only plan operated by Delta Dental Insurance, the country's largest dental insurance provider, serving 80 million Americans.
+The company has a robust network of more than 155,000 dentists and an A (Excellent) rating from AM Best.

 AARP® Dental offers three dental insurance plan options, although plan offerings differ by state:

 - Delta Dental PPO Plan A